Guaíba, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Ensure that you find the correct kind.
-Most adapters available are simply plug changers and expect your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one works in most locations.
+A plug adapter that supports outlet types C and N. Check that you choose the correct type.
+A lot of adapters available online are simply plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most areas.

 Make your flight more comfortable with an airplane phone mount